anuragap98/TSF/README.md

 This repository contains all the tasks completed as part of The Sparks Foundation - Data Science & Business Analytics Internship

 Task 1: Prediction using Supervised ML
-Here, I have to predict the student percentage scores based on the no. of studies hours using Linear Regression Model.
+Here, I have to predict the student percentage scores based on the no. of studies hours using Linear Regression Model. <br>
 Video Link: [https://youtu.be/Ov7w0UXY5Y8]

 Task 3: Exploratory Data Analysis - Retails
-Here I perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ to get an insight of business problem, which is the weak areas where you can work to make more profit.
+Here I perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ to get an insight of business problem, which is the weak areas where you can work to make more profit. <br>
 Video Link: [https://youtu.be/2OXQLPEGfAg]